-Prosecutor Says Menendez Did Favors For Friend To Protect His Lavish Lifestyle
+Prosecutor Says Sen. Bob Menendez Did Favors For Friend To Protect Lavish Lifestyle

 "Friends can commit crimes together," Koski said.
 "Friends can bribe each other."

-The facts of the case are largely not in dispute — Melgen offered free flights, Menendez took the trips.
+The facts of the case are largely not in dispute — Melgen offered free flights; Menendez took the trips.
 The question is whether anything illegal occurred, such as a quid pro quo scheme to trade gifts for political favors.

 Prosecutors acknowledged that the two men never memorialized their bribery scheme in writing but asked jurors to pay close attention to the timing of events in the case, noting that favors from Menendez were often swiftly followed by offerings from Melgen, or the reverse.